Photo courtesy of http://liberato.org Ricardo Liberato

 The method is fast enough and expandable enough that most or all of the available workforce could be applied to loading and unloading stone when river levels are conducive to shipping, accumulating large stores of stone at the base to be raised up the pile when shipping is slack and workers are available for lifting.

-Alternatively, most of the workmen could be assigned elsewhere and, periodically, a large number of citizens could turn out for a limited-time barn-raising where huge amounts of stone would be raised in a short burst.
+Alternatively, most of the workmen could be assigned to quarrying and delivering most of the time, and periodically a large number of citizens could turn out for a limited-time barn-raising where huge amounts of stone would be raised in a short burst to clear the deck for another season of stone delivery.

 So why stop there?
-Say the pyramid has a flat top and is thirty levels high when the seasonal water levels get too low to bring in more blocks.
+Planners know when shipping season begins and ends.
+The block-laying strategy can be such that the pyramid has a more or less flat top when the the seasonal water levels get too low to bring in more blocks.
 As long as blocks move up you’re making progress, so during the dry spell, you can keep moving up blocks that are in place from one half of the pyramid to make the other half higher.
 The teams can keep working, and no work is lost in using the existing pile as a buffer to let your teams keep steadily raising blocks.
-Work never has to stop.
+The lifting never has to stop.

 The schedule demands an average of 10 courses completed per year, but the bottom courses require far more stone than the top courses.
-Keeping the number of lifts constant would mean that a far higher arrival rate for stones would be needed at the beginning of construction than at the end, assuming a constant number of lift workers.
-With anything like the lift-rates described here, quarrying and moving the blocks to the site would limit building speed, not the task of lifting them to their final place, so very likely the proportion of workers doing quarrying and shipping v the proportion doing lifting would invert over the course of the project.
+Keeping the number of lifts constant would mean that a much higher arrival rate for stones would be needed at the beginning of construction than at the end, assuming a constant number of lift workers.
+With anything like the lift-rates hypothesized here, quarrying and moving the blocks to the site would limit building speed, not the task of lifting them to their final place.
+Therefore, very likely the proportion of workers doing quarrying and shipping v the proportion doing lifting would invert over the course of the project.

 We don’t really have enough information on the relative cost of quarrying and moving the stone to the site to estimate exactly how they would have allocated resources.
 The critical thing is that the lifting could be made so fast that for much of the time, the bottleneck was almost certainly in getting the stone quarried and delivered to the site, not the problem of lifting the stone.

-For this reason, my guess is that especially in the lower layers, they probably used the majority of the available workers quarrying and moving stone to the site, and very likely used the barn-raising strategy to get them to the top of the pile.
-This might have taken the form of periodic lifting festivals at times of year when farming wasn’t practical, and when huge numbers of citizens could turn out for brief intervals to lift stones rapidly.
-Perhaps teams from administrative areas would compete to lift vast stores of stone that had been banked up during the rest of the year.
+For this reason, my guess is that especially in the lower layers, they probably used the great majority of the available workers quarrying and moving stone to the site, and very likely used a seasonal barn-raising strategy to get them up on the pile when a large number had been accumulated.
+This might have taken the form of periodic lifting festivals at times of year when farming wasn’t practical.
+On such occasions, huge numbers of citizens could turn out for brief intervals to lift many stones rapidly.
+Perhaps teams from administrative areas would compete to lift stones that had been banked up while shipping conditions were favorable.

 The important thing is that if you can reduce the problem of raising the stone to minimally skilled labor that need not take much time compared to the quarrying and delivery, you change the structure of the problem.